-- University Information Security Office (UISO) must approve the methods of implementing, monitoring, managing, and retaining auditable data.
+- University Information Security Office (UISO) must approve implementing, monitoring, managing, and retaining auditable data.

-- The University’s Information Technology (IT) departments must develop an approved documented program for the monitoring, management, and review of IT Resources and User activities.
+- The University’s Information Technology (IT) departments must develop an approved documented program for monitoring, managing, and reviewing IT Resources and User activities.

 - University’s Information Technology (IT) departments must develop approved standards and processes to guide the implementation and management of audit logs per Logging Standards Policy.

 - University’s Information Technology (IT) departments must retain audit logs that meet University retention requirements.